agimus/agimus-demos-ur10-pointing/ur10/pointing/README.md

 # Development instructions

-These instructions are meant to help run the demo in simulation in the state as it is.
-They will evolve and eventually be replaced by instructions to run the demonstration on the real robot.
+These instructions are meant to help run the demo in simulation or an a real robot.

-## Steps prepare to run the demo on real RobotName
+## Before running the demo on the real robot

-1. Start the robot, verify all the steps on the screen is green ticked.
+1. Turn the robot on, click on the red button in the lower left part of the tablet, click on "ON", verify that the two first steps on the screen turn green.
+Click on "START".
+The remaining states should turn green.
-2. Load the the file ros.urp on the tablet.
+2. Load the file ros.urp on the tablet.
-3. Verify the robot is in the Home position.
-The robot can automatically move to the position by enter "Home" and hold the button "Move robot to New Position".
+3. Verify that the robot is in the home position.
+The robot can automatically move to the position by entering "Home" and hold the button "Move robot to New Position".
    Sometime,the robot will go the protective state to prevent collision.
-In that case, please rotate the wrists to a safe state and try again.
+   In that case, rotate the wrist to a safe state and try again.
-4. In the Installtion tab, check the Safety => Robot Limits section to ensure the robot is in less Restricted conifiguration.
+4. In the Installation tab, check the Safety => Robot Limits section to ensure the robot is in the least restricted conifiguration.
 5. All the terminals should begin with

 ```bash